Please be ready with your application reference number starting with 'P'. For example P1234567

 It becomes a problem if the National Checking service has to conduct the checking process by comparing with the Police or related records in various States.
 And this is one of the reasons why about 30% of all NCCHC applications take longer than expected.

-Another reason for delays in a National Criminal History Check comes from a rarer case of "manual processing".
+Another reason for delays in a Nationally Coordinated Criminal History Check comes from a rarer case of "manual processing".
 When an application is flagged for manual processing, it can be delayed by an additional 10 to 15+ working days.

 If the automated algorithm becomes "stuck" in the application process, it will flag it as "needing" manual processing.
 It means an official must manually supervise the "checking" of that particular application.